 Microsoft OneDrive: Plans and pricing

-OneDrive’s basic account comes with 5GB of storage and is free to use.
+OneDrive’s basic account comes with 5GB and is free to use.
 One tier up, its Standalone plan comes with 100GB at $1.99 a month.
-For personal users, OneDrive offers two paid plans—Microsoft 365 Personal (1TB storage, $5.99 a month) and Microsoft 365 Family (6TB storage, $7.99 a month).
+For personal users (opens in new tab), OneDrive offers two paid plans—Microsoft 365 Personal (1TB, $5.99 a month) and Microsoft 365 Family (6TB, $7.99 a month).
 Both plans provide access to Microsoft 365 apps like Excel, Outlook, PowerPoint, and Word.

 For access to Microsoft 365 apps and services like SharePoint, Teams, and Exchange, consider Microsoft 365 Business Basic at $5 per user a month or Microsoft 365 Business Standard at $12.50 per user a month.
 Both plans offer 1TB per user, and the latter gives you additional access to even more apps and services.